-Former Hollywood producer Weinstein convicted of sexual assault, rape, held in custody
+Weinstein convicted of sexual assault, rape, in milestone verdict for #MeToo movement

 NEW YORK (Reuters) - Former movie producer Harvey Weinstein was convicted of sexual assault and rape by a New York jury on Monday and handcuffed in court, a milestone verdict for the #MeToo movement that inspired women to go public with misconduct allegations against powerful men.

-Once one of Hollywood’s most powerful producers, Weinstein, 67, was convicted of sexually assaulting former production assistant Mimi Haleyi in 2006 and raping Jessica Mann, a onetime aspiring actress, in 2013.
+Once one of Hollywood’s most influential producers, Weinstein, 67, was convicted of sexually assaulting former production assistant Mimi Haleyi in 2006 and raping Jessica Mann, a onetime aspiring actress, in 2013.

-Weinstein was acquitted on the most serious charges that could have sent him to prison for the rest of his life.
-In the minutes after the verdict was read in court, Weinstein was seen talking to his lead lawyer Donna Rotunno.
-He appeared expressionless.
+Weinstein was acquitted on the most serious charges that carried a potential life sentence.

 Justice James Burke ordered Weinstein to be held in custody and he was put in handcuffs by officers in court.
+Officers helped Weinstein unsteadily to his feet before leading him away.

 He faces up to 25 years in prison on the sexual assault conviction.
+The sentencing hearing was scheduled for March 11.
+He was also convicted of third degree rape which carries a sentence of up to four years in prison.

+Lawyers for Weinstein asked that he be taken to a facility where he could receive medical treatment.
+Weinstein was being taken to a medical facility at Rikers Island jail, lawyer Arthur Aidala said outside the courtroom.

+“We will have a very professional appeal done by the best and the brightest in the business,” Aidala said.

 The jury acquitted Weinstein on two counts of predatory sexual assault, which carried a potential life sentence, and first degree rape of Mann.
 A conviction on predatory sexual assault would have meant the jury had concluded he was a repeat sexual offender.